-From their long-storied pasts to dramatic volcanic eruptions and legends told, there's plenty to be discovered around the mighty Cascade Range.
-Situated in Southwest Washington, Vancouver is surrounded by the impressive sight of Mount Hood, Mount St. Helens, and Mount Adams.
-Each nearby peak comes with its own awe-inspiring scene and opportunities to explore while taking in sweeping panoramas of nature—the kind only found in the Pacific Northwest.
-Learn more about these mountains below and get out on your next adventure!
+From their storied pasts to volcanic eruptions, there's plenty to be discovered around the mighty Cascade Range.
+Situated in Southwest Washington, Vancouver is surrounded by the impressive sights of Mount Hood, Mount St. Helens, and Mount Adams.
+Each nearby summit offers unique breathtaking views and exciting opportunities to explore while admiring the sweeping natural landscapes found only in the Pacific Northwest.
+Discover more about these mountains below and head out on your next adventure!

 Getting To Know the Cascades – The Basics

 Mount Hood is the largest mountain in Oregon coming in at 11,249 feet, and overlooks the city of Portland, making it a popular destination for year-round recreation.
 Though the city of Portland may sit at the mountain’s doorsteps, perhaps some of the most scenic views of Hood can be seen from the north shore of the Columbia River in Vancouver.
 Whether it’s crossing the Interstate 205 Bridge, strolling along the Columbia River Waterfront Renaissance Trail, or exploring Fort Vancouver National Historic Site, Mount Hood is a frequent backdrop around Vancouver.